 The Local Structure Plan (Attachment 8) responds to the site's context, opportunities and constraints, appropriate linkages to surrounding properties (Attachment 4) and the planning framework.
-It provides the framework for the Concept Subdivision Plan (Attachment 9).
+It provides the framework for Concept Subdivision (Attachment 9).
 In particular, key planning and design considerations include: